Information gathering

 This option sends an empty TCP packet with the SYN flag set.
 The default destination port is 80.

-Note: you should also use other ports to better detect hosts.
+You should also use other ports to better detect hosts.

 nmap -sn -PS22-25 192.168.1.5